 The army, who had intended to avail of these circumstances to lay hands on him, since he had failed to present himself for military service, resigned themselves to letting him slip.
 In addition, the medical certificates submitted by Marie, who had held on to them ever since the "fevers" of Dakar and which had been endorsed by fresh examinations, banished all doubts: the subject was in poor health.
 Tuberculous for sure.
 Probably would not survive long.
-Alexandre, firmly resolved never to perform his military service, could in fact, on the basis of this diagnosis, have avoided being classified as a draft-dodger.
+Alexandre, firmly resolved never to perform his military arose.
+They swore on it.
+They set about drafting a second threatening letter.